Hi I'm Kristine

-Hi I'm Kristine Ichikawa!
-Thank you for visiting the site and being interested in Kawaii Designs Hawaii.
-I have spent the last 13 years in the event business in one form or another and am so excited to share all the services that I am so passionate about!
+Hi I’m Kristine!
+Thank you for stopping by and being interested in Kawaii Designs Hawaii.
+I have spent the last 14 years in the event business in one form or another and am so excited to share all the services that I am so passionate about!

 I started my photography business the second I turned 18 when I found out that I was unable to accept my offer to attend Brook's Photography Institute in Santa Barbara due to finances - Boo :( I dove in head first into teaching myself and taking hundreds of thousands of photographs and learning the hard way.
 By the time I was 21 photography was my full time job and I loved every second of it!
 Photography will always be my first love and everything I do is meant to be "picture perfect"!

-As a kid my mom had me busy doing arts and crafts all the time, so when I was 25 I was eager to do something artistic that was a little more tangible than photography.
+As a kid, my mom had me busy doing arts and crafts all the time, so when I was 25 I was eager to do something artistic that was a little more tangible than photography.
 I also was working part time in the food and beverage industry and fell in love - like for REAL - with delicious, beautifully presented food!
 At the time I lived in a studio with a single hot plate, microwave and toaster oven.
 I wasn't about to become a great chef.
 I watched the movie "Julie and Julia" and wanted to start a project like Julie did.
-I found a cupcake pan that fit in my toaster oven that held 6 cupcakes.
+I found a cupcake pan that fit in my toaster oven and held 6 cupcakes.
 This sparked an idea and from there I baked a different cupcake recipe every week for a year.
-Fast forward a couple years and I'm baking ALL the time - almost more often than photography!
+Fast forward a couple years and I'm baking ALL the time!
 Making tiered cakes, cupcakes and having less and less "Julie and Julia" style meltdowns in the kitchen.
 I got my hands busy creating something tangible AND delicious :)

 KAWAII DESIGNS HAWAII